 For years, the U.S. Department of Education suspended the financial aid of anyone who had a conviction for a drug-related offense.

-This approach was bizarre to both criminal justice and academic advocates, as the DOE seemingly did not care about other criminal convictions.
+This approach was bizarre to both academic advocates.
 That is, while a convicted murderer usually was able to secure loans, grants and work-study dollars, someone with a simple drug possession conviction was not.

 A bright new day